Moduli of $p$-adic representations of a profinite group: Introduction

-can be identified with the groupoid of rank $n$ pro-\'etale $A$-local systems on $X$. \end{proposition}
+We will further use the the results of \cite{bhatt2013pro}, to naturally identify families of points of $\LocSys(X)$ with rank $n$ pro-\'etale local systems on $X$.

-We then proceed to study the deformation theory of $\LocSys(X)$.
-We prove more precisely that $\LocSys(X)$ admits a canonical derived enhancement.
-By derived enhancement we mean that there exists a derived $k$-analytic stack, following Porta and Yu Yue approach to derived $k$-analytic geometry \cite{porta2017representability}, whose $0$-truncation is naturally equivalent to $\LocSys(X)$.
+Having constructed the global moduli space $\LocSys(X)$, we then proceed to study the corresponding deformation theory.
+In order to do so, we will show that $\LocSys(X)$ admits a canonical derived enhancement.
+More precisely, we prove:

-In order to construct such derived structure on $\LocSys(X)$ we need to first extend its definition to derived coefficients, i.e. we need to extend $\LocSys(X)$ to a functor defined on the \infcat of derived $k$-analytic spaces $\dAfd_k$, such that when restricted to the full subcategory of discrete objects

-we recover the $k$-analytic stack $\LocSys(X)$.
-In order to provide a correct definition of a derived enhancement of $\LocSys(X)$ we employ the language of enriched \infcats.
-Namely, given $Z \in \dAfd_k$ a derived $k$-affinoid a continuous representation